kaaass/ZerotierFix/README.md

 ## Download

-Check [Releases page](https://github.com/kaaass/ZerotierFix/releases) for newest apk built.
+Check [Releases page](https://github.com/kaaass/ZerotierFix/releases) for latest version.

+If you want to try the nightly build, you can download it from [GitHub Actions](https://github.com/kaaass/ZerotierFix/actions/workflows/build-app.yml?query=branch%3Amaster).
+But please note that the nightly build may be **BUGGY** and **UNSTABLE**.

 ## Copyright